heinzarnitun/WebApp_MySayar/README.md

 MySayar is a React + Laravel web app designed to bridge the gap between students/parents and private tutors.
 It offers:

-For Students/Parents: Search, filter, and book tutors by subject, price, and ratings.
+For Students/Parents: Search and book tutors by subject, salary rates, and ratings and manage created jobs.

-For Tutors: Create profiles, manage bookings, and apply for teaching jobs.
+For Tutors: Create profiles, search jobs, manage bookings, and apply for teaching jobs.

 🎯 Key Features